How to fix gaps in laminate flooring

 Laminate flooring is a highly popular flooring choice: it’s low-maintenance, beautiful, and mimics the look and feel of solid wood flooring at an appealing price.
 If installed and cared for correctly, it can look as good as the day it was installed for decades.
-However, if mistakes occur during installation, or if it isn’t maintained properly, faults and problems can develop, such as laminate floor separating.
+However, if mistakes occur during installation, or if it isn’t maintained properly, faults and problems can develop.
+This is how gaps in laminate flooring can occur.

-When your laminate flooring begins separating, it will show up as shrinking – this is often apparent when your laminate floor is separating on the long side (longitudinal gaps), or when the laminate floor separates on the short side or the ends of the planks (lateral gaps).
+When you first notice gaps in your laminate flooring, it will show up as shrinking – this is often apparent when your laminate floor is separating on the long side (longitudinal gaps), or when the laminate floor starts gapping on the short side or the ends of the planks (lateral gaps).
 When you begin to see these cracks and gaps appearing, it’s time to take action!

-We’re going to take you through the different reasons why your laminate flooring keeps separating, how to go fix these problems, and the tools you’ll need.
-Then we’ll give you a rundown on how to ensure that your flooring doesn’t separate again.
+We’re going to take you through the different reasons why you’re experiencing gaps in your laminate flooring.
+Then we’ll give you a rundown on how to stop laminate flooring from moving after installation, as well as the tools you’ll need to fix gaps in your laminate flooring so that it doesn’t separate again.

 Possible causes for your laminate flooring separating include: